PaperPrototype/Intro-Voxel-Terrain-in-Unity/4 - Chunks Building + Saving/english.md

 ```

 And now if you click play, edit some voxels, then stop the game, then play again.
 The changes should still be there!
 WHOOP WHOOP!

-# Mulithreading everything!
-(In the chunk code)
-Memory is historically one of the slowest processes of a computer.
-So we will be putting our file saving and loading into a Job to increase the amount of files we can load and save to disk.
-We will also be calculating the chunk's data in a Job.
-Lets do it!

-Make a new micro project called JobChunk2.
-This will be based off of the JobChunk micro project, except it will use the xovel data, and will have multithreaded saving.

-Don't worry I am working on writing this!
-Don't want to wait?
-You can download the working project for the upcoming section here https://github.com/PaperPrototype/Voxel-Terrain-System/blob/main/Assets/JobChunk2/BuildableChunk.cs

-NOTE: If your reading this I am still writing this lecture
-NOTE: To see current changes for what will come in the course you can view this repo https://github.com/PaperPrototype/VoxelSystem (Although I often forget to push my changes to that repo)

-TODO once I get to the saving part
-We will change the `byte[,,]` array to be inside of a struct called `ChunkData`. <-- not working for Jobs, since we cannot wrap a nullable type in a struct in a NativeArray.
-AKA `NativeArray<ChunkData>` with chunkdata having a `byte[,,]`

-This is because if we tried to put a `byte[,,]` array into a NativeArray in a Job we will get an error (outside of a Job you won't get any errors)
-"The type `byte[*,*,*]` must be a non-nullable value type in order to be used as a parameter `T` in the generic type or method `NativeArray<T>`".
-This just mean's that in a Job a native array can't take a "nullable" type".
-The type may be "null" (not set to anything) because it is an array.
-This is because arrays are actually always pointers to memory unless marked as static which would make them more like a lookup table and not a pointer to some memory (it would end up in a special part of our program where all the const's, statics, and globals live).

-TODO When deserializing and loading
-Also when we Deserialize the file we could try and cast the deserialization to a `byte[,,]` and then do `chunkData.data = (byte[,,])formatter.Deserialize(fileStream);` which would mean we could get rid of the ChunkData struct altogether... except that this won't work and will throw an error.
-So we will just stick with casting to the ChunkData.
-Also don't forget that structs can be stored in a NativeArray and be passed to a Job through the NativeArray as long as they don't have a nullable type in them.